mitrefccace/iam/README.md

 Each file should have the `.pem` extension.

 1. Verify that you have both `key.pem` and `cert.pem` in a location of your choosing.
-1. Verify that the `keytool` command is on your PATH.
-(If Java was installed correctly then it should be).
+1. Verify that the `keytool` command is on your PATH (if Java was installed correctly then it should already be set).
+Type `keytool -list -help` and it should return a list of options.
 1. Verify that `openssl` is installed on your system.
-This is a requirement, and it should be installed on CentOS by default.
+Type `openssl version` should show a version.
+OpenSSL is a requirement and it should already be installed.
 1. Create a pkcs12 file using your `cert.pem` and `key.pem` files:

     ```bash